Hurstpierpoint: History

 The name "Hurstpierpoint" derives from two sources.
-The first source is 'Hurst', the Saxon name for a wooded hill.
+The first source is 'Hurst' (also spelled 'hyrst', 'herst' or 'hirst'), the Saxon name for a wooded hill.
 The hill woodland is likely to have been on the shadier, northern side of the greensand ridge, for the sunny south side is partially on the Lower Greensand which is an area that early farmers would have settled for the fertile ground, for example at Wanbarrow, Washbrooks, Tott Farm and Bedlam Street.
 The second source is de Pierpoint family who were early owners of the property.
 Throughout the centuries there have been several variants on the Hurstpierpoint name e.g. Herst (11th century); Herstperpunt (14th century); Perpondesherst (15th century).

+In 1971 the civil parish had a population of 5355.
+On 1 April 2000 the parish was abolished to form "Hurstpierpoint and Sayers Common", part also went to Albourne and Burgess Hill.